 IBS can sometimes be confused with inflammatory bowel disease, but the two are completely different.
 You need to pay attention to your symptoms so you know if it’s IBS you’re dealing with or something else.
 Here’s the most common symptoms and flare-up signs of irritable bowel syndrome…

 If you display multiple forms of these symptoms then it’s very likely you have IBS.
 What’s really good about the home remedies we’re about to discuss too is even if you don’t “technically” have irritable bowel (maybe you only get gas and bloating, for instance) you will still benefit tremendously from these recommendations.
 And the best part is none of them come with harmful side effects and none of them are detrimental to your health in any way.
 The only thing they're going to do is help you become a much healthier and happier person!

 So here we list our top 11 natural remedies for IBS in order of importance.
 Only #8 on the list is optional, the rest are considered “must do’s”.
 We also want to be up front and honest too before we get started.
-If you’re serious about wanting to cure your irritable bowel syndrome for good, then it’s absolutely crucial that you follow each of the recommendations listed to-the-letter.
+If you’re serious about wanting to heal your irritable bowel syndrome, then it’s absolutely crucial that you follow each of the recommendations listed to-the-letter.
 A half-hearted effort will only bring about half-hearted results.
 But it’s not that difficult to do either, so let’s get into them shall we...

 Replenishing the supply of beneficial bacteria in your digestive system, particularly the small intestine and colon, is definitely your first point of attack for curing irritable bowel syndrome.
 Without enough “friendly” bacteria residing in the stomach and colon the bad bacteria literally go on a rampage… and this is what’s happening inside of you at the moment if you have IBS!